KennethWussmann/lamDB/docs/getting-started.md

 ```

 This would potentially be enough to query and mutate your LamDB, but of course can be improved by proper GraphQL tools of your choosen programming language.
 Here is a great [overview of GraphQL tools](https://graphql.org/code/).

+## Migration, Backup, Restore

+For more operational tasks read further in the [operation guide](operation.md).